What is the NCIS

-The Board is chaired by the Secretary of the Department of Justice and Regulation in Victoria and meets three times a year.
+The Board is chaired by the Secretary of the Department of Justice and Community Safety in Victoria and meets three times a year.

 The provision and use of coronial data is governed by a Licence Agreement held between the NCIS and each coronial jurisdiction in Australia and New Zealand and a Memorandum of Understanding between the NCIS and Victoria.
 Licence Agreements are renewed regularly.

-Administrative support is provided by the Department of Justice and Regulation in Victoria.
+Administrative support is provided by the Department of Justice and Community Safety in Victoria.
 This includes: Finance, Payroll, ICT and Human Relations.